kapplan/ARIMA/README.md

 ## Findings

-- **The periodogram of the dataset indicated a seasonal component at a frequency of 0.0003, corresponding to a peak power of 31741.7432, signaling seasonal patterns.**
+- **The periodogram indicated a seasonal component at a frequency of 0.0003, corresponding to a peak power of 31741.7432, signaling seasonal patterns.**
 - **After the first differencing, the stationarity of the time series was confirmed with both the Augmented Dickey-Fuller (ADF) and the Kwiatkowski-Phillips-Schmidt-Shin (KPSS) tests.**
-- **Structural breaks were identified in the time series, which may correspond to significant economic events affecting inflation rates.**
+- **Structural breaks were identified in the time series, which may correspond to significant economic events such as COVID-19 pandemic, Russian Invasion of Ukraine, Poland's new government after general elections of 2023, affecting inflation rates.**
-- **The model fitting was executed with ARIMA(2, 1, 5) parameters, chosen based on the lowest AIC and BIC values, which suggested a moderate fit.**
+- **The model was fitted with ARIMA(2, 1, 5) parameters, chosen based on the lowest AIC and BIC values, which suggested a moderate fit.**
-- **Predictions made by the ARIMA model for the year 2024 show an expected gradual decrease in inflation rates from March to July.**
 - **Forecasting for the next 5 months of 2024, the model predicts inflation rates ranging from 3.29% in March to 1.89% in July, highlighting a decreasing trend in inflation.**
 - **The residuals analysis revealed that while most forecast errors were minimal, there were instances of significant